bzavala/filer/README.md

 # filer
-A Node.js based file organizer for your Downloads folder.
+File organizer scripts for your Downloads folder.